famibo/company-templates/README.md

 # Backstage Company Templates

-Welcome to the `devhub-company-templates` library!
-This repository houses the global software templates for our company's Developer Hub integrations.
+Welcome to the `company-templates` library!
+This repository houses the global software templates for our company's Backstage integrations.

 ## 🌟 Overview